swatskool/final_project/README.md

 The purpose of our project was to predict what Roblox game a user would be recommended based on their current gaming behavior.
 Current gaming behavior would be

 # Final Conclusions
-In conlusion, the model will give users the abiltity to improve the appeal of their game.
+In conclusion, the model will give users the abiltity to improve the appeal of their game.

 # ML Visualizations
 ![final_awards_distribution](/static/Images/final_awards_distribution.png)